feng-leaf/frp/README.md

 5. From another machine, SSH to server B like this (assuming that username is `test`):

   `ssh -oPort=6000 test@x.x.x.x`
+or use the 6000 port and Xshell login client machine.

 ### Visit your web service in LAN by custom domains